Nebo15/qbill.docs/source/includes/_best_practices.md

 Sometimes you want to update account balance and notifications list on each request you made.
 You can provide additional HTTP header ```X-Urgent-Account-ID``` with an Account ID that should be queried.
 All result data will be in ```urgent``` response field.

+Requesting urgent data counts as a separate request and affects your rate limits.

 ```
 X-Urgent-Data-ID: acc_3idjdjkd9
 ```